MPPennella/ato-roll-calculator/README.md

 ## Version History

+### 1.5.3

+* Implemented full functionality for Black Tokens - works with all types of Power Die, and in combination with regular Power Rerolls

 ### 1.5.2

 * Implemented partial funcitonality for Black Tokens, only works if all reroll sources are one type (regular/Black), or enough Blacks to cover all needed rerolls